Nutrition, Obesity and Diabetes Research | PCOM Research

 About Obesity and Type 2 Diabetes

 There is a strong connection between obesity and type 2 diabetes.
 When a person is obese, their body fat can interfere with normal insulin functioning, making it harder for their cells to use glucose.
-Over time, the pancreas may struggle to keep up with the increased demand for insulin.
+Over time, the pancreas may be challenged to keep up with the increased demand for insulin.
 As a result, blood sugar levels can rise, resulting in type 2 diabetes.

 Being overweight or obese may significantly increase the risk of developing type 2 diabetes.
 Diet and exercise are critical components of managing both disorders.
-Both obesity and type 2 diabetes can often be managed or prevented through healthy lifestyle choices including consuming a balanced diet and exercising regularly.
+Both obesity and type 2 diabetes can often be managed or prevented through healthy lifestyle choices, including consuming a balanced diet and exercising regularly.

 Diabetes Research at PCOM